 This is allowed by TD 94/89 where the ATO discusses a situation where land is disposed of in one income year but settles in a later year.

-In the Ruling, it states that a taxpayer is not required to include a capital gain on their tax return until such time as change of ownership occurs.
+The Ruling, states that a taxpayer is not required to include a capital gain on their tax return until such time as a change of ownership occurs.

 The ATO has stated in TD 94/89 that the discretion would ordinarily be exercised to remit interest in full where the request for amendment is made within a reasonable time frame after the date of settlement.
 In most cases, the ATO would consider a period of one month after settlement to be a reasonable period.

 If you would like to discuss contracts of sale with extended settlements, please feel free to contact our office.